gugarosa/opfython/README.md

 ## Welcome to OPFython.

+*Note that this implementation relies purely on the standard [LibOPF](https://github.com/jppbsi/LibOPF).
+Therefore, if one uses our package, please also cite the original LibOPF [authors](https://github.com/jppbsi/LibOPF/wiki/Additional-information).*

 Have you ever wanted to classify data into labels?
 If yes, OPFython is for you!
 This package is an innovative way of dealing with an optimum-path forest classifier.
 From bottom to top, from samples and datasets to the actual classifier, we will foster all research related to this new trend.

 Use OPFython if you need a library or wish to: